VitalLabs/derive/README.md

 Derive
 ======

+One of the current (Summer 2014) trends in Functional UI design in the Clojurescript community is exploiting immutable state to enable highly efficient updating of a user interface in response to change.
+The typical implementation pattern is a nested set of maps stored in a single Atom.
+The benefits of this organization are many: checkpointable state, etc  (TBD)

-Derive is a kind of React library for data.
-It simplifies the derivation of data from an immutable specification coupled to a client-side index / database.
+Derive is a dependency tracking framework  complements React-style reactive interfaces.
+It systematizes the derivation of data from a transactional store by exposing a protocol that enables a deriving function to capture the subset of values in the immutable specification coupled to a client-side index / database.

 Initial support is targeted for use with a front-end like React/Om and Datascript, although it is intended to be a more general design